Responsible Employer

 Remuneration and Additional Benefits

 STILL understands that its employees are the key to its success; they are vital to our business in every sense of the word.
-The team spirit at STILL is something very special—unique to the industry even—and the company does everything it can to boost this sense of solidarity.
-This includes flexible working time models, modern and forward-thinking workplaces, fair renumeration, and a set of shared values centered around mutual respect and tolerance, which are firmly anchored in our corporate culture and also lived out in staff’s day-to-day interactions.
+The team spirit at STILL is something very special in the industry and the company does everything it can to boost this sense of solidarity.
+This includes flexible working time models, modern and future-proof jobs, fair remuneration, and a shared set of values characterized by mutual respect and tolerance.
+These shared values are not only deeply rooted in the corporate culture, but they are also actively put into practice in everyday life.

 Flexible Working Arrangements